MujeebSulayman/Flusor/.trae/documents/solmix-nocode-builder-prd.md

 ### 5.1 Type System Integration

-Leverage the existing SolMix SOLC.js infrastructure to provide intelligent type extraction and validation for the no-code builder:
+Leverage the existing Flusor SOLC.js infrastructure to provide intelligent type extraction and validation for the no-code builder:

 * **AST Parsing:** Extract contract structure, variable types, function signatures, and mappings from SOLC.js compilation output
 * **ABI Analysis:** Use Application Binary Interface data to inform function parameter types and return values for visual nodes